braze-inc/braze-docs/_docs/_hidden/private_betas/nested_object_support.md

 ### Liquid Templating

-The liquid templating examples below show how to reference the nested properties saved from the above API requests and use them in your API triggered Liquid messaging.
-Using Liquid and dot notation, traverse the nested data array to find the specific node you would like to include in your API triggered messages.
+The Liquid templating example below shows how to reference the nested properties saved from the above API request and use them in your API-triggered Liquid messaging.
+Using Liquid and dot notation, traverse the nested data array to find the specific node you would like to include in your API-triggered messages.

-{% tabs %}
+{% tabs local %}
 {% tab Music Example %}
 Templating in Liquid in a message triggered by the "Liked Song" event: